-Avila University Radiologic Science Progress Evaluation Advanced Clinical Education
+Avila University Radiologic Science Progress Evaluation Advanced Modality

+Student Name: Date: Hospital/Site:

-Stude ent Name: Dat te: Hospi ital/Site: Circle e the number that indicates your evaluation of the s student's abilities and performance 5 = Superior; no infractions of the performance of 4 = Above average; one or two infractions of the 3 = Average; a few infractions of the standard 2 = Below average; several infractions of the standard 1 = Unacceptable; multiple infractions of the standard e standard andard 1.
-Attendance The student reports to clinical on assigned assigned time.
-5 4 3 2 1 ed days at the 2.
-Dependability The student follows through with clinical and rotations.
-The student calls the clinic will be late or absent.
-3. Dress Code/Personal Hygiene The student reports to the clinical site dreattire.
-The student is well-groomed and of 4.
-Initiative The student expresses interest in procedu and performs duties without being asked.
-5. Organization The student performs duties in a logical foresight and adapts to situations as need 6.
-Acceptance of Helpful Criticism The student accepts constructive criticism willingness to comply with suggestions.
-5 4 3 2 1 m and shows 7.
-Self Confidence The student displays maturity and confidence recognizing his/her limitations.
-5 4 3 2 1 lence while
+Circle the number that indicates your evaluation of the student's abilities and performance.

+- 5 = Superior; no infractions of the performance standard - 4 = Above average; one or two infractions of the standard - 3 = Average; a few infractions of the standard - 2 = Below average; several infractions of the standard - 1 = Unacceptable; multiple infractions of the standard - 1.
+Attendance 54321 The student reports to clinical on assigned days at the assigned time.
+2. Dependability 54321 The student follows through with clinical responsibilities and rotations.
+The student calls the clinical site when he/she will be late or absent.
+54321 3.
+Dress Code/Personal Hygiene The student reports to the clinical site dressed in appropriate attire.
+The student is well-groomed and clean in appearance.
+4. Initiative 54321 The student expresses interest in procedures, is eager to learn and performs duties without being asked.
+5. Organization 54321 The student performs duties in a logical fashion, utilizes foresight and adapts to situations as needed.
+6. Acceptance of Helpful Criticism 54321 The student accepts constructive criticism and shows willingness to comply with suggestions.
+7. Self Confidence 54321 The student displays maturity and confidence while recognizing his/her limitations.

-8. Attituc de 5 4 3 2 1 The student maintains a positive outlook about the clin experience. ical 9.
-Patien The student perceives patient's age-appropriate needs creates a safe, friendly, and comfortable atmosphere.
-5 4 3 2 1 and 10.
-Comm nunication The student speaks clearly, explains procedures to patiusing age-appropriate language and skills.
-5 4 3 2 1 ent 11.
-Interpe ersonal Relationships The student displays respect for and exhibits positive vand non-verbal interactions and communication toward physicians, and other personnel.
-12. Progre ess The student shows improvement and growth in special 5 4 3 2 1 ty area.
-Total Sco re Comm nents: Evalua ator's Si ignature Date Studer nt Signa ture Date
+- 8. Attitude 54321 The student maintains a positive outlook about the clinical experience.
+Patient Care 9.
+54321 The student perceives patient's age-appropriate needs and - creates a safe, friendly, and comfortable atmosphere.
+10. Communication 54321 The student speaks clearly, explains procedures to patient using age-appropriate language and skills. - 11.
+Interpersonal Relationships The student displays respect for and exhibits positive verbal and non-verbal interactions and communication toward patients, physicians, and other personnel. - 12.
+54321 Progress The student shows improvement and growth in specialty area.